Course Syllabus

 • If Canvas is not available or if there is an emergency, please email me at asells@sbctc.edu.

-• I will make every attempt to respond to your messages and Ask a Question discussion postings within 24 hours Monday - Friday, however, there may be days when I am unable to do so.
+• I will make every attempt to respond to your messages and Ask a Question discussion postings within 24 hours Monday - Friday.
+However, there may be days when I am unable to do so.
 Please know that I will answer every question as soon as I possibly can.
-Time permitting I may check for questions over the weekend and will mostly likely respond, but for questions submitted late on a Friday or anytime on Saturday or Sunday, please know that it may be Monday before I get back to you.
+Time permitting, I may check for questions over the weekend and will most likely respond, but for questions submitted late on a Friday or anytime on Saturday or Sunday, please know that it may be Monday before I get back to you.

-• I will be grading assignments as they are submitted and you can expect to see comments posted within approximately one week of submitting your work.
-For those of you that move swiftly through the materials and finish the course early, please note that you may not see all of your grades until the session ends.
+• I will be grading assignments as they are submitted, and you can expect to see comments posted within approximately one week of submitting your work.
+For those of you who move swiftly through the materials and finish the course early, please note that you may not see all of your grades until the session ends.
+For those of you who start late, your homework may not be graded in sequential order.

 • I participate in class discussions by posting first to each discussion to model the type of response I'd like to see from you.
-For the introductory discussion (M01-B) I typically reply to each participant's response regarding what they hope to learn in the class.
-I will also usually make a guess at a few of the posted lies.
-For the remaining discussions (M02-B, M03-C, and M06-B), I typically reply to questions or other ponderings included in student postings, reply to add details as needed to clarify topics, and reply to call attention to insightful responses or other comments of interests.
+For the introductory discussion (M01-B), time-permitting, I typically reply to each participant's response regarding what they hope to learn in the class.
+I will also usually make a guess at a few of the posted fibs.
+For the remaining discussions (M02-B, M03-C, and M06-B), I typically participate by replying to questions or other ponderings included in participant postings, replying to add details as needed to clarify topics, and replying to call attention to insightful responses or other comments of interest.

 Netiquette |net·i·ket|

 Netiquette is considered to be the “manners” or etiquette governing online interactions.
-All student-to-student, student-to-instructor, and instructor-to-student communications (including emails and discussion postings) should be phrased in positive, inclusive, non-confrontational, and non-offensive language.
-Please keep all interactions cordial, business-like, and professional.
+All participant-to-participant, participant-to-instructor, and instructor-to-participant communications (including emails and discussion postings) should be phrased in positive, inclusive, non-confrontational, and non-offensive language.
+Please keep all interactions friendly and respectful.

 Participation